How to Start a Miami Business

 - Miami-Dade Small Business Enterprise

 Get certified as a small business enterprise through the Miami-Dade Department of Regulatory and Economic Resources.
-Certification is the gateway to opportunities through the County’s Community Business Enterprise (CBE), Community Small Business Enterprise (CSBE), and more. - Miami-Dade Office of the Florida Small Business Development Center
+Certification is the gateway to opportunities through the County’s Community Business Enterprise (CBE), Community Small Business Enterprise (CSBE), and more. - Florida Small Business Development Center (SBDC)

 The Florida Small Business Development Center Network assists potential and existing business owners by providing the management advice, training and information needed to run a successful small business.
 Services are offered at little or no cost. - US Small Business Administration, South Florida